mikinty/Trading-Curriculum/README.md

 Here, we start talking about how to actually trade, and what trading looks like IRL.

 - The Market Wizard Series by Jack D. Schwager.
 These books tell you about real life trades and give you insight about how people _actually_ make money.
+These books are half motivational, half insights into trading techniques.
+There are a few takeaways from the books that are important, one of which being that in order to become a successful trader, you have to **find your own system that suits you**.
+This means nobody can tell you how you should trade -- you have to figure it yourself!
   - [_Market Wizards_](https://amzn.to/3E3Ng2o)
   - [_The New Market Wizards_](https://amzn.to/3GYT5jl)
   - [_Hedge Fund Market Wizards_](https://amzn.to/3pbqaTr)